 Welcome to Reykjavík, Iceland’s capital and cultural epicenter

 Just landing in Iceland’s airport gives you an astonishing aerial preview of what you’ll soon discover while cruising this country’s otherworldly landscapes.
 If you purchased your airfare from Vantage, you’ll be met at the airport upon arrival and assisted with your hotel transfer.
-We’ve given you the afternoon free to rest or get a head’s start on exploration with an orientation walk and free shuttle service into the Reykjavík city center.
+We’ve given you the afternoon free to rest or get a head’s start on exploration with an orientation walk.
 You’ll meet your fellow travelers tonight at a Welcome Reception and Dinner.

 Get a true taste of Iceland, from Bloody Marys to hot springs, and embark the Ocean Explorer

 Venture out along the Golden Circle to discover some of Iceland’s most unforgettable natural attractions today.
 First, we’ll pay a visit to a tomato farm and greenhouse where you’ll see how Iceland’s geothermal activity helps produce some of the juiciest and most flavorful tomatoes in the world.
 Taste for yourself when you’re poured a fresh Bloody Mary — but this is no Sunday standard.
 This version has been called the “best Bloody Mary in the world” by The Guardian!
 Our explorations continue in UNESCO-listed Thingvellir National Park, which is renowned for its extraordinary landscapes and boasts a rich history that stretches back to the first settlers in Iceland.
 We’ll also stop to admire the spectacular Gullfoss Waterfall and the hot springs of the Geysir geothermal field during our Golden Circle discoveries.